cbovar/ConvNetSharp/README.md

 ## Disclaimers
 - I haven't included mnist data files.
 You need to download them from http://yann.lecun.com/exdb/mnist/ into ConvNetSharp\MnistDemo\Mnist\ before running Mnist demo.
-- In progress: Gradient check units tests, parallel (cpu) implementation, parallel (gpu) implementation using cudafy
+- In progress: parallel (cpu) implementation, parallel (gpu) implementation using cudafy

 Thank you very much to the original author (Andrej Karpathy) and to all the contributors to ConvNetJS!